nerwuuus/portfolio-projects/README.md

-This branch contains a description of 'mnp' and 'inm' Excel files, that I created during my tenure as a PMO Specialist.
+This branch contains a description of 'mnp' and 'inm' Excel files, and database to retrieve data from these files, that I created during my tenure as a PMO Specialist.
 Folder 'SQL' contains SQL scripts used to create main tables, staging tables, and combine them.
 It contains some scripts used on daily basis.

 ## Issue description